 Council Ward – Adlington.

-Sugar Lane continues for more than a mile to its junction with Brookledge Lane beside the canal bridge.
-Holehouse Lane is also more than a mile in length, continuing to join the A523.
+Sugar Lane continues for more than a mile to its junction with Brookledge Lane beside a canal bridge (br.21).
+Holehouse Lane is also more than a mile in length, continuing to join the A523 close to Butley Town.

 See Listed Buildings page for the full list and notes regarding Listed, Article 4, and SPD properties.